 Translation: The m-RNA then undergoes translation which starts synthesizing the formation of building blocks or viral proteins for the new virus.

-Processing: This involves processing of viral proteins by the protease which cleaves the longer proteins to the smaller core proteins.
+Processing: This involves the processing of viral proteins by the protease which cleaves the longer proteins to the smaller core proteins.

 Reconstruction: At this stage, the RNA strands, reverse transcriptase, integrase and protease enzymes come all together and the core protein surrounds the capsid.